andthearchitect/aws-lambda-java-runtime/README.md

 * Asynchronous Invocation ie. Kinesis
 * Advanced Input Types (Lists, Maps, Streams, POJOs)
 * Context Support
-* Congito Identity
+* Cognito Identity

 Only Request/Response style Lambda invocations are currently supported.
-Request/Response style invocations are what you typically find in a serverless application, for example when inoking a Lambda via Api Gateway.
+Request/Response style invocations are what you typically find in a serverless application, for example when invoking a Lambda via Api Gateway.
 Alternatively Lambda can be invoked using streaming invocation for example, when invoked by Kinesis, or other services.
 Streaming invocation is not currently supported in this runtime.
 This project may explore streaming invocation at a later time.

 Currently, only Handlers which take simple Java Objects are supported.
 The official AWS runtime supports a multitude of overloaded functions and does some POJO marshalling of Json using Jackson.
 See [Handler Input/Output Types](https://docs.aws.amazon.com/lambda/latest/dg/java-programming-model-req-resp.html) in the official Lambda documentation.
 To keep the scope simple for POC purposes and the remove the need for third party libraries ie. Jackson, this project only supports Handlers which accept a single parameter.
 Adding support for overloads, especially the Context parameter is fairly trivial and will be added later.

 ### Building this Runtime

 The following sections describe how to build and assemble a Custom Runtime for AWS Lambda.
-We will assume a reasonablle familarity with AWS Lambda and Custom Runtimes.
-Please see the offical AWS Documentation for [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for more details.
+We will assume a reasonable familiarity with AWS Lambda and Custom Runtimes.
+Please see the official AWS Documentation for [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for more details.

 As mentioned in the Objective, this project will take advantage of the new Java Modules feature (Project Jigsaw) to package the runtime as a stand alone Java image.
 This has the advantage of vastly reducing the Runtime's footprint as well as simplifying the deployment process.
 As a result of the new deployment system, Java is no longer required to be pre-installed on the execution environment.
-The deployment will be compeltley self contained allowing for any version of Java to be deployed on Lambda.
+The deployment will be completely self contained allowing for any version of Java to be deployed on Lambda.

 Before we start, just a quick note on building stand alone Java images as there are some gotchas.
 Since we will be basically building an executable, we need to be able to link our modules to the target environment's JDK rather than the JDK of our build environment.
 Since our intended target is AWS Linux which Amazon uses for Lambda environments, we'll need the modules from the 64bit Linux JDK to link against.
 If we're compiling on a non-linux system ie. Mac or Windows, we'll need both the JDK for our development environment and the Linux JDK.
 Otherwise if you link to the wrong architecture you'll get an error when attempt to run the image.